julio-cfa/julio-cfa.github.io/_writeups/devvortex.md

 ## Root Flag

-<p>The first thing we will run after logging into the machine is running "sudo -l".
-We will get the following output:</p>
+The first thing we will run after logging into the machine is running "sudo -l".
+We will get the following output:

 ```bash
 sudo -l